AhmedHusseinElsayed19/Forklift-Odometry/README.md

 - Subscribes to CAN frame messages containing wheel travel and steering angle information.
 - Calculates the linear and angular velocities of the forklift based on the wheel travel and steering angle values.
 - Updates the position and orientation of the forklift using kinematic equations.
-- Publishes the odometry information as Odometry messages on the odom topic.
+- Publishes the odometry information as Odometry messages on the Odom topic.
 - Publishes the path information as Path messages on the path topic.
-- Broadcasts the transform between the odom frame and the base_link frame.
+- Broadcasts the transform between the Odom frame and the base_link frame.
 - Supports configurable parameters such as the wheelbase of the forklift and the frame ID for which to calculate odometry.

 # Node Structure